-Note: Those who commute by carpool or vanpool should operate to the best of their discretion and consider following public health department recommendations (CDC guidance).
+Note: Those who commute by carpool or vanpool consider following public health department recommendations (CDC guidance).
 The DOA vanpool program may implement their own safety protocols.

 Lose the hassle of driving while you save money on gas, vehicle wear and tear, and parking with the Wisconsin State Vanpool program!

 Vanpools are groups of 8 to 15 commuters sharing their ride to work in a passenger van that is owned, insured and serviced by the Wisconsin State Vanpool Program.
 Passengers share the cost of operating the van by paying a fare based on fixed and variable costs, the number of riders, and the number of miles driven.

 The fare covers all costs including gas, insurance and van maintenance.
 If you like to drive, you could commute for a reduced rate!
 Individual vanpools determine discounts (up to 10%) as compensation for drivers as stated in the DOA Vanpool Handbook (PDF).